manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 Next, it will introduce **TypeScript**, a software language that at its core is identical to JavaScript, but adds some very important goodies.
 This allows you to write more complex JavaScript applications with ease and confidence.

-It then introduces **React and Redux**, two JavaScript & TypeScript tools that will enable you to write elegant web applications with beautiful and fast user interfaces.
+It then introduces **React and Redux**, two JavaScript & TypeScript libraries that will enable you to write elegant web applications with beautiful and fast user interfaces.

 Finally, it will teach you how to put all of your newly gained JavaScript, TypeScript, Node.js, React, and Redux knowledge to practical use, in order to create a fully working application running on Amazon AWS.